The basic and translational research focus of my research is on two areas.

 The first is the roles of complement receptors, activation products and membrane regulatory proteins in the immune response, with a special emphasis on and the role of complement in inflammatory and autoimmune diseases.

-Dr. Holers research group performs both basic and translational research.
-A longstanding interest has been to decipher the roles of complement receptors and membrane regulatory proteins in the immune response, with a special emphasis on autoimmune diseases.
-Complement is a complex system of serum proteins which, upon activation, covalently bind targets (bacteria, viruses, immune complexes) and marks them as foreign.
-The interaction of complement with B cell receptors also results in substantial enhancement of humoral and cellular immunity.
-In addition to this role, excessive activation of complement is centrally involved in autoimmunity and the tissue damage that occurs in many inflammatory diseases involving organs such as the kidney.
-The Holers’ laboratory has developed human and mouse models in which to study these complement related biologic processes and to develop novel complement inhibitors.
-Candidate therapeutics derived from these studies have been advanced to clinical trials in humans.
+With regard to this area, complement is a complex system of serum proteins which, upon activation, covalently bind targets (bacteria, viruses, immune complexes, cell membranes) and marks them as foreign.
+These covalently attached complement fragments bind high affinity receptors on lymphocytes and FDCs.
+The interaction of complement with B cell receptors results in substantial enhancement of humoral immunity.
+In addition to this role, excessive activation of complement is centrally involved in the tissue damage that occurs in many inflammatory diseases involving organs such as the kidney.
+My laboratory has developed human and mouse models in which to study these complement related biologic processes.

 The second is the pathogenic role of autoantibodies and other biomarkers in the evolution of autoimmunity in RA from the pre-symptomatic autoantibody-positive period through the onset of clinically active disease.